exogen/react-typesetting/README.md

-This component may include more advanced justification features in the future, but it is currently very simple: it conditionally applies `text-align: justify` to its container element (a `<p>` by default) depending on whether or not there is enough room to not result in large, unseemly word gaps.
-The minimum width is defined by `minWidth` and defaults to 17em.
+This component may include more advanced justification features in the future, but it is currently very simple: it conditionally applies `text-align: justify` to its container element (a `<p>` by default) depending on whether or not there is enough room to avoid large, unseemly word gaps.
+The minimum width is defined by `minWidth` and defaults to 16 ems.

 ### Props